 Winter weather can cause a lot of damage in the garden.
 Unstable, rotten trees with heavy branches could potentially fall in strong winds or under the weight of a heavy snowfall.
 Check any trees in the garden to see if they are rotten.
 Large branches overhanging fences, conservatories, or neighbouring properties should be lopped off by a qualified tree surgeon.

 Christmas is a time to hang fairy lights and pretty decorations.
 Unfortunately, many of these products are poorly made.
-Educate your tenants on the perils of using cheap Christmas lights bought from a pub car park.
+Educate your tenants on the perils of using cheap Christmas lights.

 Christmas lights should not be left on all night.
 They should not be hung around fireplaces or near open flames.
 If a live fir tree is bought into the house, it should be placed well away from an open fire or candles.
 Old, dry trees are a particular safety hazard, as they catch light very easily.
 Remind your tenants to responsibly dispose of a real Christmas tree – most local authorities offer free collection services in January.